 This article explains how to convert an existing basic website to https by obtaining a free digital certificate from Let’s Encrypt.
 It is based on a Raspberry Pi running the “Apache” web server, but will also work on other Linux systems.
 It is intended for home users and people running small-scale web sites, and as a learning aid.
 Continue reading →

 Nextcloud is an open source software package providing remote file sharing services.
 It is similar to Dropbox.
 But with Nextcloud, you retain ownership, security and control of the shared data.
-This procedure describes how to build a working Nexcloud service using just 3 commands.
-Note: If you would rather do the installation manually, step-by-step, without the help of a script, please see my previous article “Simple Nextcloud Installation on Raspberry Pi“.
-It explains how to do the installation in detail, and provides more background information on Nextcloud.
-Both procedures achieve the same overall result, however.
-Continue reading →
+This procedure describes how to build a working Nextcloud service using just 3 commands.
+It has been tested on Raspbian Stretch and on the Raspberry Pi 4 / Raspbian Buster (article updated 20/7/19)

 “Link shortening” happens when a short URL, such as http://bit.ly/2bo3XYY, points to the same web page as a longer link, such as https://en.wikipedia.org/wiki/BBC.
 Short links are often used where there are a limited number of characters available, such as an SMS text or a Twitter post.
 Short links are also quicker to type and neater than the associated full length links.